 - Registering in a new state

-- Once you have done the research and register for your ID numbers in a new state you'll want to make sure you incorporate these into your payroll system
+- Once you have researched and registered for your ID numbers in a new state you'll want to make sure you incorporate these numbers into your payroll system.

 - Registering in the state could mean multiple things.
 There are business registrations, employer registrations, unemployment systems, and these vary on a state-by-state basis.

 - You'll want to make sure you register for all things that are applicable, including exemptions in some cases, to avoid surprises letters or assumptions from the state or local departments.
 A proactive phone call to the state agency can help.